je-jo/odin-landing-page/README.md

 - Semantic HTML5 markup
 - CSS3
 - Flexbox
+- Mobile-first workflow

 ### The process

-This was not as easy, because once again I've underestimated the power of forward-planning...
+This was not as easy, because once again I've underestimated the power of forward-planning, but it was fun.

 ### Useful resources